California’s Prop 213, What is it?

 The second is if the accident occurred on private property, you might be able to obtain all the compensation that is typically entitled to you This is because of the state law requires that drivers have auto liability insurance to drive on the public roadways, but on private property, this is not a requirement.

-The third and final exception is if you are not the owner of the vehicle being driven, but you, the person driving, have another car which you have insurance on.
+The third and final exception is if you are not the owner of the vehicle being driven, but you, the person driving, have another car that you have insurance on.
 This will make you exempt from Prop 213.

 Your insurance allows for you to seek the complete compensation that generally you are entitled to have, even though the car you were driving was not insured.